DSD-DBS/capella-collab-manager/docs/docs/admin/ci-templates/gitlab/image-builder.md

                 - <GPG fingerprint>
 ```

-Ensure that the GPG fingerprint of the Gitlab runner is present in the
+Ensure that the GPG fingerprint of the GitLab runner is present in the
 `.sops.yaml` such that it can decrypt the file.

 You need to have a directory `$TARGET` for each target with a